Critical Listening Involves A Number Of Important Skills Including

 • Consider the context: The context in which the message is delivered can significantly impact its meaning.
 Take into account the speaker's background, the audience, and the overall situation.

-For example, imagine a manager telling their team, "We need to improve our efficiency."
+To give you an idea, imagine a manager telling their team, "We need to improve our efficiency."
 Simply hearing the words is not enough.
+On top of that, have there been recent performance issues?
+Practically speaking, are they facing increased competition?
 To truly understand the message, you need to consider the context.
-Are they facing increased competition?
-Have there been recent performance issues?
 Understanding the context will help you grasp the urgency and importance of the message.

 Identifying the Speaker's Purpose

 Understanding why someone is speaking is key to evaluating their message critically.
 Are they trying to inform, persuade, entertain, or something else?
-Knowing the speaker's purpose allows you to anticipate their potential biases and assess the validity of their claims.
+Knowing the speaker's purpose allows you to anticipate their potential biases and assess the validity of their claims And that's really what it comes down to..

 • Informative: The speaker aims to convey information objectively, presenting facts and evidence without attempting to sway your opinion.